marijnh/Eloquent-JavaScript/10_modules.md

 {{index "default export"}}

-When there is a binding named `default`, it is treated as the module's main exported value, and if you import a module like `ordinal` in the example, without braces around the binding name, you get its `default` binding.
+When there is a binding named `default`, it is treated as the module's main exported value.
+If you import a module like `ordinal` in the example, without braces around the binding name, you get its `default` binding.
 Such modules can still export other bindings under different names alongside their `default` export.